The not so new 2021 Curriculum

-This has been implemented on the 4th August 2021.
-It entails both a change to the stages of our current training program, a change in the way trainees are assessed and a change in the named areas we are assessed on.
+This was implemented on the 4th August 2021.
+It entails both a change to the stages of the training program, a change in the way trainees are assessed and a change in the named areas we are assessed on.

 The full philosophy for the new curriculum can be found at (https://rcoa.ac.uk/training-careers/training-anaesthesia/2021-anaesthetics-curriculum/2021-curriculum-philosophy).